kaisavi/LuxC/README.md

 # LuxC
 A console game based on Luxor
-This project is a work in progress and currently has no content which can be considered riveting.
+Currently there is only a simple development and debugging demo.
+Most features are not fully implemented.